 Each one of them has some advantages and disadvantages.
-Let us look at them one at a time and try to understand them.
+Let us look at them once and try to understand them.

 Representation of a Function – Algebraic

 It is one of the usual representations of functions.
 In this, functions are explicitly represented using formulas.
 The functions are generally denoted by lower case alphabet letters.
 For e.g. let us take the cube function.

 Figure 1: Block diagram depicting a cube function

 where x is the variable denoting the input.
 It can be represented by any variable.

 f is the name of the function

 Though one of the easy and understandable ways of representing a function, it is not always easy to get the formula of the function.
 For those cases, we use other methods of representation.

 Representation of a Function- Visual

 This is basically the graphical representation of functions.
 This way of representation is very easy to understand.
 The input values are marked along the x-axis.
 For any input value, the corresponding output value is the vertical displacement from the x-axis.
 For e.g. at x = a, the output is equal to f(a).